aerogear/graphback/templates/ts-apollo-mongodb-backend/README.md

 - [GraphQL](https://graphql.org/): GraphQL is an open-source data query and manipulation language for APIs which was publically released by Facebook in 2015.

-- [Apollo Server](https://www.apollographql.com/docs/apollo-server/): Apollo Server provides a way to simplify buildiing the GraphQL server.
+- [Apollo Server](https://www.apollographql.com/docs/apollo-server/): Apollo Server provides a way to simplify building the GraphQL server.
 It can be used with several popular libraries for Node.js like Express, Koa, Hapi.
 Here we have used it with Express.

 - [Express](https://expressjs.com/): Express is a minimal and flexible Node.js web application framework that makes building a Node.js server easier by providing a wide range of features.